epywiki/epywiki/CONTRIBUTING.md

 - **HTML, CSS, and JavaScript** for the frontend
 - Markdown support for notes and references

-The project currently focuses on **Kenya**, tracking diseases, cases, deaths, and epidemiological reports.
+The project currently focuses on **Africa**, tracking diseases, cases, deaths, and epidemiological reports.

 ---